simla-workshop2025/simla-workshop2025.github.io/index.md

 - Detection and Defense to Training Data set Poison attack (including backdoor attacks)
 - Privacy-Preserving Machine Learning
 - Watermarking of Machine Learning Algorithms and Systems
-- Attack and defense of face recognition systems
+- Attack and defence of face recognition systems
-- Attacks and defense of voice recognition and voice commanded systems
+- Attacks and defence of voice recognition and voice commanded systems
-- Attacks and defense of machine learning algorithms in program analysis
+- Attacks and defence of machine learning algorithms in program analysis
 - Malware identification and analysis
 - Spam and phishing email detection
 - Vulnerability analysis